Epsom College: Rifle shooting

-Epsom College has a long history of target rifle shooting, both small-bore and full-bore, and over the last 40 years, has consistently been the premier rifle shooting school in the UK.
-The college rifle team has won the national schools fullbore championships – the Ashburton Shield – 15 times, holding the record for the highest number of Ashburton wins by a single school., thus making it as one of the best rifle teams in the country.
-They have won the Ashburton Shield, the premiere event at the annual Schools' Rifle Championships more often than any other school, recording a record-breaking 15th Ashburton win in 2011 (the 150th year of the competition).
+Epsom College has a long history of target rifle shooting, both small-bore and full-bore, and describes itself as the premier rifle shooting school in the UK.
+The college rifle team has won the national schools fullbore championships, the Ashburton Shield, 16 times, most recently in 2024, the highest number of wins by a school.
+The College is currently the top represented school in the England U17 and U18 squad.

 Rugby football

 Rugby football is a major boys' sport during the Michaelmas term.
 Rugby sevens is played in the Lent Term.
 In 2001, the Epsom College U15 team won their age group in Daily Mail Cup, beating The John Fisher School by 17–12 at Twickenham in the Final.
 In 2006, the U16 Epsom sevens team won the 2006 Sevens National Championship at Rosslyn Park by beating Millfield 29–19.
 In 2005 Epsom College U15 Team lost to Bedford 10–5 in the Semi-final of the Daily Mail competition.

 The Epsom College Director of Rugby is former Ireland international Paul Burke.